-Note that, if you have a DataReader- or DataWriter-level deadline specified (inside the file's datareader\qos or datawriter\qos elements, respectively)-possibly because you previously modified the configuration in Time-Based Filtering (Section 5.2.3 on page 82)-it is overriding the topic-level configuration.
+Note that, if you have a DataReader- or DataWriter-level deadline specified (inside the file's datareader qos or datawriter_qos elements, respectively)-possibly because you previously modified the configuration in 5.2.3 Time-Based Filtering on page 80-it is overriding the topic-level configuration.
 Be careful that you don't modify a deadline specification that will only be overridden later and not take effect.

-You will see output similar to Figure 5.7 Using a Shorter Deadline on the facing page:
+You will see output similar to Figure 5.5 Using a Shorter Deadline below:

-Figure 5.7 Using a Shorter Deadline
+Figure 5.5 Using a Shorter Deadline

-\varTheta 🔿 🔿  Ter minal - ssh - 60×9

-AP : "lorem ipsum 39"

-Bloomberg : "lorem ipsum 20"

-deadline missed: Economist deadline missed: NY Times

-- deadline missed: Economist

-deadline missed: NY Times  🖳

-Available articles as

-[11:22:37 AM] From

-[11:22:38 AM] From CNN : "lorem ipsum 21" (cached)
+\varTheta 🔿 🔿  Termina ul - ssh - 60×9 [11:22:41 AM] From Bloc : "lorem ipsum 39" omberg : "lorem ipsum 20" ->Callback: requested dead ->Callback: requested dead ->Callback: requested dead ->Callback: requested dead Available articles as of 11 : "lorem ipsum 20" (cached) : "lorem ipsum 21" (cached)